UWrc/UWrc.github.io/docs/hyak101/basics/linux.md

 ```

 :::note important concept: Paths and Access
 In the last section we talked about your "location" or "places" in the `klone` filesystem.
 On the command line, your location determines what you have access to.
-To demonstrate this important concenpt, consider the following example:
+To demonstrate this important concept, consider the following example:

 There is a dataset of sequences from a mythical creatue called a Basilisk (from the Harry Potter Universe).
 The dataset is called `basilisk.dat`.
 If you wanted to execute anything on `basilisk.dat` you would not be able to unless you are inside of the directory where it is stored.
 Let's go find it and print its contents to the shell with `cat`.

-If you have been following along and you are in the thesis directory, change directory to two directories "above" thesis (i.e., two directories closer to the root directory (`/`)) and enter a directory called `creatures/`
+If you have been following along and you are in the thesis directory, change directory to two directories "above" thesis (i.e., two directories closer to the root directory `/`) and enter a directory called `creatures/`

 ```bash
 cd ../../creatures/